Matrix

 Process:

-- Find $L$ and $U$ such that $A = LU$
+- Find and such that

-- Solve $LY = B$ (forward substitution)
+- Solve (forward substitution)

-- Solve $UX = Y$ (backward substitution)
+- Solve (backward substitution)

 -